Pharmacy benefit management: Business model

-The formulary
+Formulary

-PBMs advise their clients on ways to "structure drug benefits" and offer complex selections at a variety of price rates from which clients choose.
+PBMs advise their clients on ways to "structure drug benefits" and offer complex selections at a variety of price rates from which clients can choose.
 This happens by constructing a "formulary" or list of specific drugs that will be covered by the healthcare plan.
 The formulary is usually divided into several "tiers" of preference, with low tiers being assigned a higher copay to incentivize consumers to buy drugs on a preferred tier.
-Drugs which do not appear on the formulary at all mean consumers must pay the full list price.
+Drugs that do not appear on the formulary at all mean consumers must pay the full list price.
 To get drugs listed on the formulary, manufacturers are usually required to pay the PBM a manufacturer's rebate, which lowers the net price of the drug, while keeping the list price the same.
-Pharmaceutical manufacturers say that in order to cover the cost of these rebates, they are forced to raise the price of drugs.
-For example, the president of Eli Lilly and Company claims the cost of discounts and rebates accounts for 75% of the list price of insulin.
-PBMs such as Express Scripts claim rebates are a response to rising list prices, and are not the cause of them.

 The complex pricing structure of the formulary can have unexpected consequences.
-When filing an insurance claim, patients usually are charged an insurance copayment which is based on the public list price, and not the confidential net price.
+When filing an insurance claim, patients usually are charged an insurance copayment, which is based on the public list price, and not the confidential net price.
 Around a quarter of the time, the cost of the insurance copayment on the list price is more than the entire price of the drug bought directly in cash.
 The PBM can then pocket the difference, in a practice known as a "clawback".
 Consumers can choose to buy the drug in cash, but in their contracts with pharmacies, PBMs would forbid pharmacists from telling consumers about the possibility of buying their medication for a cheaper price without an insurance claim, unless consumers directly ask about it.
 Since 2017, six states have passed legislation making such "gag clauses" illegal.
 This has recently been followed by a federal bans on gag orders for private insurance effective Oct 2018, and for Medicare effective Jan 2020.

 Net effect on consumers

-Overall, the PBM industry claims to provide significant cost savings for end users.
-For example, in 2015, CVS Caremark said that it reduced its plan members' prescription drug spending to 5%, down from 11.8% in 2014.
-However, such conclusions can be controversial.
-A 2013 investigation of PBM marketing from Fortune Magazine showed: Drug pricing is difficult to untangle and customers have no way of knowing how much they are saving.
+The New York Times, Federal Trade Commission, and many states' attorneys general argue PBMs unfairly raise prices on drugs.

+A report by House Committee on Oversight and Accountability chairman, Kentucky Rep. James Comer, found that PBMs use utilization schemes to increase pricing for payers and health plans.

+Effect on independent pharmacies

+PBMs regulate how much community pharmacies are reimbursed by drug companies and health insurance plans for the drugs they sell.
+PBMs are not required to share how these rebate rates are calculated, and this can result in local pharmacies being paid back less or the same as the sticker prices of the drugs themselves.

+Vertical integration of PBMs can lead to a preference for PBM-affiliated pharmacies compared to unaffiliated pharmacies.
+Some PBMs may increase the reimbursement rates for affiliated pharmacies compared to unaffiliated pharmacies.
+Because of this, unaffiliated pharmacies compete with affiliated pharmacies in the dispensing of drugs.
+For example, the vertical integration of the three largest PBMs, CVS Caremark, Cigna Express Scripts, and UnitedHealth Group’s Optum Rx, in which each owns its own insurance companies and pharmacies, allows PBMs to divert patients away from unaffiliated independent pharmacies and toward their affiliated pharmacies.